DeependraD/ML_python_Initials/All_Git.md

 __Note: It took me almost one year to just mind the "u".
 I could, at least, have noticed earlier.
 But I didn't, so the pain.__

-# After the files have been added by "git add" command, to reset all the files
+- After the files have been added by `git add` command, to reset all the files (or to say, don't track any one of em!) git reset
-git reset

-# To unstage the files before commit, after adding the files
+- After adding the files to the staging area, before the commit, use the following command to unstage/untrack each individual files:
-git reset HEAD "file_name"
+`git reset HEAD "file_name"`
-git reset HEAD *.ext # Where ext is the extension of the files that will be unstaged/unadd
+`git reset HEAD "*.ext"` # Where ext is the extension of the files that will be unstaged/unadd.
+Afterall, patterns are recogized in filename specification.

-# Tracking while I'm learing git
+## Tracking while I'm learing git

-1. When you wan to rename a file use
+1. When you want to rename a file, use

 ```
 git mv old_file_name new_file_name